w3c/guide/process/pag.md

 1. Development of PAG Charter ([REX PAG, Dec 2006](https://www.w3.org/2006/12/w3c-rex-pag-charter)).

-   - Domain Lead and Team Contact are responsible for drafting.
+   - Domain Lead and Staff Contact are responsible for drafting.
    - Seek feedback from the WG, the [Patent and Standards Interest Group](https://www.w3.org/2004/pp/psig/), and others as needed.
    - Secure W3M approval.
 1. Creation of Supporting Systems